maxviazov/Spring-Frameworks-/Logging.md

 Showing all request mappings for annotated methods at DEBUG level is arguably too much volume to see by default in development, but for `SimpleUrlHandlerMapping` it's a different situation since showing all patterns (but not handlers) is both feasible and valuable.

-On a single HTML page there may have 20-30 or more static resources to load.
+On a single HTML page there may be 20-30, or more static resources to load.
 For a fine-grained component such as `CachingResourceResolver` we can't afford to show much, if anything at all, at DEBUG level.
 It just doesn't bring enough value for the volume it adds.
 Showing cache add/remove operations creates a lot of noise even at TRACE level.
 We might however log a small message "Resource served from cache" whenever a resource is served from cache, which tells us that the `ResourceResolver` chain was bypassed, and we could show that at TRACE based on expected average volume vs value.